intuitem/ciso-assistant-community/documentation/architecture/data-model.md

 A risk scenario also contains a "strength of knowledge", within the values --/0 (Low)/1 (Medium)/2 (High).
 This can be used to represent a third dimension of risk, as recommended by the Society for Risk Analysis.
 The field "justification" can be used to expose the knowledge.

-A risk scenario also contains a "qualification" field, containing an array with the following possible values: Confidentiality, Integrity, Availability, Proof, Authenticity, Privacy, Safety, Reputation, Operational, Legal, Financial.
-The qualification can cover none, one or several of the values.

-Note: the list of qualifications is a superset of security objectives.
+A risk scenario also contains qualifications.

 The risk evaluation is automatically done based on the selected risk matrix.